StormbotTCL/Stormbot-TCL-XIVServer-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1388741772:

+*	Fixed an error where checking the status of the lobby server was using the wrong URL to retrieve status information.

 1388733684:

 *	With the help of Ami-Chan, compacted code to make easier to debug and possibly expand on at a later date